 All work at the approved Madrid North portal was stopped in 2021 due to the challenging ground conditions at this location.
-The Madrid North portal was barricaded and water diversion berms and a water collection sump have been installed to limit water from entering the underground workings.
+The Madrid North portal was barricaded and water diversion berms and a water collection sump have been installed to limit water from entering the underground workings (Agnico Eagle 2022).

-In 2022, construction for infrastructure associated with the development at Naartok commenced and will continue in 2024.
-These infrastructures include the Naartok Pad, Non-Contact Water Culvert, Diversion Berm, and Fuel Storage.
-The Naartok Pad will be the site for the future office trailers and maintenance shop, generator sets, laydown and parking areas, fuel tank farm and cold storage shed and other containers and are presented in Figure 2-1.
-The infrastructure will support the development of the Madrid East underground workings via the existing approved crown pillar for Madrid.
+Construction of infrastructure associated with the development at Naartok will continue in 2025.
+This infrastructure includes the Naartok Pad, Non-Contact Water Culvert, Diversion Berm, and Fuel Storage.
+The Naartok Pad will be the site for future office trailers and maintenance shop, generator sets, laydown and parking areas, fuel tank farm and cold storage shed and other containers and are presented in Figure 2-1.
+The infrastructure will support the development of the Madrid East underground workings via the existing approved crown pillar for Madrid through the Naartok portal.